IndrajeetPatil/ggstatsplot/README.md

 #>       )
 #>     )
 #> }
-#> <bytecode: 0x0000000027afd910>
+#> <bytecode: 0x00000000271e3998>
 #> <environment: namespace:ggstatsplot>
 ```

-If you are not familiar either with what namespace `::` does or how to
+If you are not familiar either with what the namespace `::` does or how
-use pipe operator `%>%`, something this package and its documentation
+to use pipe operator `%>%`, something this package and its documentation
 relies a lot on, you can check out these links-

   - <http://r-pkgs.had.co.nz/namespace.html>